Venue hire For lease Have your say Contact us search arrow Subscribe

 By bus: The 111 bus service operates to the precincts of Headland Park.
 It runs between Chowder Bay and South Mosman Wharf every 30 minutes, seven days a week.
 To travel to the precincts of Headland Park from the CBD, board the 100 service (QVB to Taronga Zoo), alight at Mosman Junction and transfer to the 111 service to complete your journey.

 For travel back to the city, board the 111 service at Headland Park, alight at Mosman Junction and transfer to the 100 service.
 It runs every ten minutes during the day and every 20 minutes during early morning and late night.
+For public transport information, including timetables, visit the Transport NSW website.

 By ferry: Sydney Buses operate the 238 services, which collects passengers who arrive by ferry at Taronga Zoo’s Athol Wharf from Circular Quay.
 Once aboard the 238 service, alight on Middle Head Road near Beaconsfield Road and walk ten minutes to reach Georges Heights.
 Alternatively, once you arrive at Athol Wharf, journey along the coastal walking track, passing Clifton Gardens to arrive at Chowder Bay.
 Once at Chowder Bay, ascend Bungaree Walkway to arrive at Georges Heights.
+For public transport information, including timetables, visit the Transport NSW website.

 By private boat: Vessels (including water taxis) can drop off visitors at Clifton Gardens Wharf, adjacent to Chowder Bay, and may anchor off the beach.
 Bungaree Walkway links Chowder Bay to Georges Heights.